myzhang1029/penguin-rs/README.md

 - `deadlock-detection`: spawn a background thread running `parking_lot`'s deadlock detection
 - `acme`: (requires `server`) enable the built-in ACME client (default) Will also make the binary use `rustls` even if `nativetls` is enabled due to internal dependencies.
-- `rustls_keylog`: (caution) export TLS session data to the file specified in the environmental variable `SSLKEYLOGFILE`
+- `rustls-keylog`: (caution) export TLS session data to the file specified in the environmental variable `SSLKEYLOGFILE`

 Testing features:
 - `tests-real-internet4`: run tests that require IPv4 access to the internet